-- In face-to-face (in-class) courses, students must physically attend a class meeting by the census date. - In online (NT) courses, students must complete an Enrollment Quiz in Moodle by the census date. - In hybrid (HY) and blended (BL) courses, students must either physically attend a class meeting OR complete an Enrollment Quiz in Moodle by the census date. - In hyflex (HF) courses, students must attend class either physically or synchronously remote by the census date.
+- In face-to-face (in-class) courses, students must physically attend a class meeting by the census date. - In online (NT) courses, students must complete an Enrollment Quiz in Moodle by the census date. - In hybrid (HY) and blended (BL) courses, students must either physically attend a class meeting OR complete an Enrollment Quiz in Moodle by the census date. - In hyflex (HF) courses, students must attend class either physically or synchronously remote by the census date OR complete an Enrollment Quiz in Moodle by the census date.